LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 ### Readings/Videos/DataCamp
 1. [Intermediate Regression with statsmodel](https://learn.datacamp.com/courses/intermediate-regression-with-statsmodels-in-python) Complete 1-4
+2. [Multiple Linear Regression](https://www.w3schools.com/python/python_ml_multiple_regression.asp) - this is another way to do multiple regression: different from the datacamp course but what we discussed in class.
+You can use either approach.
-2. [Preprocessing Reading](https://scikit-learn.org/stable/modules/preprocessing.html) - Please read this article to solidify your understanding of preprocessing
+3. [Preprocessing Reading](https://scikit-learn.org/stable/modules/preprocessing.html) - Please read this article to solidify your understanding of preprocessing

 ### Notebook
 1. Create a markdown heading and explanation for each question in the regression_hw.docx file under week 13.